JemmaStudios/KitBash_2/README.md

 Known limitations:
 You cannot kitbash an orphan manip file that has moving manipulators.
 Yet...
+If the aircraft_cockpit.obj file is NOT at origin 0,0,0 it's borked.
+So far...

 WINDOWS USERS:
 Just download the KITBASH.EXE file and run kitbash.exe from a command line prompt.